paypal/paypal-sample-merchant-server/README.md

 ## About
-This repository represents a sample merchant server for a merchant integrating with `BraintreePayPalValidator`.
+This repository represents a sample merchant server for a merchant integrating with the [PayPal iOS-SDK](https://github.com/paypal/iOS-SDK) and [PayPal Android-SDK](https://github.com/paypal/Android-SDK).
 This repository uses sample PayPal merchant staging credentials to create PayPal orderIDs and universal access tokens, and to capture orders.

-**Note:** The `BraintreePayPalValidator` module is still in development and not meant for public consumption.
+**Note:** The PayPal iOS SDK and Android SDK are both still in development and not meant for public consumption.

 ## Build and run locally
 To build and run locally, use the command: `./mvnw spring-boot:run -Dspring-boot.run.profiles=local`.
 Running this command will install Maven and all necessary dependencies.